yemiwebby/nest-geofencing/README.md

 $ npm install
 ```

-## Prerequisites
-A basic knowledge of TypeScript and Node.js

 ## Built With

 * [Nest.js](https://nestjs.com/) - A progressive Node.js framework for building efficient and scalable server-side applications.